-- For a dependent child, on the first premium due date following the child's 26th birthday. - Your dependent is no longer eligible for coverage. - The date dependents are no longer an eligible class. - You do not make the required premium contribution toward the cost of dependents' coverage. - Your coverage ends for any of the reasons listed above. - For your spouse, the date the marriage ends in divorce or annulment. - They are covered under a continuation of coverage plan and it ends.
+- For a dependent child, on the date of the child's 26th birthday. - Your dependent is no longer eligible for coverage. - The date dependents are no longer an eligible class. - You do not make the required premium contribution toward the cost of dependents' coverage. - Your coverage ends for any of the reasons listed above. - For your spouse, the date the marriage ends in divorce or annulment. - They are covered under a continuation of coverage plan and it ends.
 Coverage for dependents ends on the date the continuation of coverage plan ends.

-In addition, coverage for your domestic partner or civil union partner will end on the earlier of:
+In addition, coverage for your domestic partner will end on the earlier of:

-- The date this plan no longer allows coverage for domestic partners or civil unions. - The date the domestic partnership or civil union ends.
+- The date this plan no longer allows coverage for domestic partners. - The date the domestic partnership ends.
+For domestic partnerships, you should provide the policyholder a completed and signed Declaration of Termination of Domestic Partnership.